JesuaMG/BigData/Unit1/Evaluation/README.md

 ## d)
 ### What is the maximum in the “High” column per year?
+To determine this, we must first take the value of the year from the date column and put it in a new column, then we have to determine the maximum of each row and group it by year, then we have to select the columns that we are going to show in in this case the year and the maximum of the High column.
 ```scala
 val df2 = df.withColumn("Year", year(df("Date")))
 val df3 = df2.select($"Year", $"High").groupBy("Year").max()